datalad-handbook/book/docs/basics/101-120-summary.rst

   file content sources.

 * :command:`git annex whereis PATH` will list all locations known to contain file content for a particular file.
-This location is where :term:`Git-annex` will attempt to retrieve file content from, and it is described with the ``--description`` provided during a :command:`datalad create`.
+This location is where :term:`git-annex` will attempt to retrieve file content from, and it is described with the ``--description`` provided during a :command:`datalad create`.
 It is a very helpful command to find out where file content resides, and how many